fnikolai/frisbee-www/content/en/docs/walkthrough/6.time-driven-scheduling/index.md

-## Scheduling
+## Time-Driven Scheduling

-The next snippet shows how to schedule the creation of new services, using a cron-like syntax.
+The next snippet shows how to schedule the creation of new services, using a `cron-like syntax`.

 ```yaml
 ---